bwva/HTML-SpinnerElem/README.md

 	Sp.setAttribute('speed', '2');
 }
 ```
-NOTE: Element attributes are not always interchangeable with Javascript object properties with the same names - be careful.
+  _Note: Element attributes are not always interchangeable with Javascript object properties with the same names - be careful._

 ### Attributes

 The spinner web component accepts several attributes that affect its appearance or behavior.